aspose-cells/Aspose.Cells-Doc-md/swedish/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.sv.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Instantera en instans av licens och ställ in licensfilen
+ //Instantiate an instance of license and set the license file

-//genom dess väg
+//through its path

-Aspose.Cells.Licenslicens = ny Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

 license.SetLicense("Aspose.Total.lic");

-//Ange sökvägen till mallens excel-fil.
+//Specify the template excel file path.

 string myPath = "Book1.xls";

-//Instantiera en ny arbetsbok.
+//Instantiate a new Workbook.

-//Öppna excel-filen.
+//Open the excel file.

 Workbook workbook = new Workbook(myPath);

-//Deklarera ett kalkylbladsobjekt.
+//Declare a Worksheet object.

-Arbetsblad newWorksheet;
+Worksheet newWorksheet;

-//Lägg till 5 nya kalkylblad i arbetsboken och fyll i lite data
+//Add 5 new worksheets to the workbook and fill some data

-//in i cellerna.
+//into the cells.

- för (int i = 0; i< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.